 Article Overview: Pros & Cons of Living in Houston, Texas

 Thinking about moving to Houston?
-I think I can help.
+I’m here to help

 With an impressive population of 2.3 million people, Houston is the most populous city in Texas (and the 4th most populous city in the country).
 You’ll be in good company if you choose to call this vibrant city home.

-Don’t hesitate to reach out with questions, I’m here to help!
+Don’t hesitate to reach out if you have any questions, I’m here to help!

 Editor’s Note: As long time readers of this website will know, the fun lives in the comments.
 Don’t forget to take a look below to see what other locals are saying.
 We update this post regularly based on feedback received.
 Cheers!